 Data integrity is such an important topic in today’s digital marketing.
-Apart from ensuring you’re compliant with all laws and regulations, it helps you get closer to your business goals.
+Apart from ensuring you’re compliant with all laws and regulations, it helps you achieve your business goals.

-In email marketing, maintaining data hygiene translates in a better sender reputation and higher deliverability.
+In email marketing, maintaining data hygiene translates into having a better sender reputation and email deliverability.
 An accurate email list, with email addresses that belong to real people, is an asset for any organization.
-If you’re able to craft content that engages and connects, you’re on your way to that $44 ROI you keep hearing about.
+Then, if you’re able to craft content that engages, you’re on your way to higher email ROI.

 However, many marketers struggle with data decay and its consequences.
-In this webinar, Steve and Russell talked about the implications of poor data integrity and how it impacts your sender reputation.
+In this webinar, Steve and Russell talked about the implications of poor data integrity and how it affects your sender reputation.

 What are the challenges marketers face?

 Email lists are subject to change.
 Some of the addresses you gathered a few years back may be obsolete today.
 In fact, more than 22% of your email list goes bad within a year!
-That’s because people change jobs and get new email addresses, or they just switch to a different provider.
-That leaves you with dead ends instead of genuine subscribers.
+That happens because people change jobs and get new email addresses, or they just switch to different providers.
+That leaves you with bounces instead of genuine subscribers.
 Add to that the prospect of a bad reputation, which causes your delivery rates to drop.

-In their webinar, Steve and Russell talked about the riskiest email addresses that jeopardize email deliverability:
+In their webinar, Steve and Russell talk about the riskiest email addresses that jeopardize email deliverability:

 Also, they explained how ZeroBounce helps Intelliclick customers maintain their data integrity through real-time email verification.